...help you check your 2,500-word content and tell you exactly how to rank?

 Though launched, the report is still classified as “experimental” and webmasters are welcome to submit feedback to help make the tool better.

-Here’s a few prominent SEOs in the industry sharing their opinion and excitement on this new report.
+Here are a few prominent SEOs in the industry sharing their opinion and excitement on this new report.

 Checking out already the new speed report in the Search Console 😍👌 Request: It would be nice to also have there the main issues affecting the pages speed (without having to go to pagespeed insights) cc @JohnMu pic.twitter.com/PtfNZxdjZJ